spoonertaylor/SI_618/README.md

-# SI 618 Course Wrok
+# SI 618 Course Work
 My course work from SI 618: Data Manipulation and Analysis at the University of Michigan from Fall 2017.

 The course was taught by Ceren Budak from the University of Michigan School of Information program.